kwilkos/cxf/celtix-distribution/src/main/samples/jms_pubsub/README.txt

 Buildng the demo using wsdl2java and javac
 ------------------------------------------

-From the samples/hello_world_JMS_pubsub directory, first create the target directory build/classes and then generate code from the WSDL file.
+From the samples/jms_pubsub directory, first create the target directory build/classes and then generate code from the WSDL file.

 For UNIX:
   mkdir -p build/classes

-  wsdl2java -d build/classes ./wsdl/hello_world_jms.wsdl
+  wsdl2java -d build/classes ./wsdl/jms_greeter.wsdl

 For Windows:
   mkdir build\classes
     Must use back slashes.

-  wsdl2java -d build\classes .\wsdl\hello_world_jms.wsdl
+  wsdl2java -d build\classes .\wsdl\jms_greeter.wsdl
     May use either forward or back slashes.

 Now compile both the generated code and the provided client and